-Positive results from Charles Bonnet studyPosted: Thursday 23 April 2020 at 16:21
+Positive results from Charles Bonnet studyPosted: Thursday 23 April 2020

 A Macular Society-funded study into a potential treatment for Charles Bonnet Syndrome (CBS) in people with macular disease has reported some encouraging early results.

 The project, ‘Treating visual hallucinations in people with macular degeneration: a non-invasive stimulation study’, has been carried out by researchers at Newcastle University and King’s College London.
 It explored whether a technique called transcranial direct current stimulation (tDCS) can be used to treat CBS.
 The technique involves passing a weak electric current between two pads placed on a person’s scalp and has been found to change activity levels in certain areas of the brain.
 Researchers were keen to investigate whether this treatment could decrease activity in areas of the brain which may be over-active in CBS and which may be contributing to causing visual hallucinations.
 It is the first time this technique has been tested on macular disease patients.

 CBS hallucinations are experienced by up to half of all people with macular disease.
 They can be simple unformed flashes of light, colours or shapes, while many people also see geometrical grids and lattices.
 Other people have reported seeing disembodied heads, Edwardian people, snakes and other disturbing images.
 Around one third of people with CBS report that hallucinations can be distressing and cause disruption to their daily lives.

 Although there is no current treatment for CBS, previous research suggests that loss of information from the eyes results in increased spontaneous activity in the visual areas of the brain, which contributes to the occurrence of visual hallucinations.